Sometimes, I don’t like my kid.

 Can’t We All Just Get Along?

-You are not going to get along with your kid every moment of every day.
-A strong parent-child relationship is defined by the overall tone of that relationship.
+Again, you are not going to get along with your kid every moment of every day.
+A good parent-child relationship is defined by the overall tone of that relationship.

 You can’t avoid conflict and yelling and “I hate you’s” – but you can create a strong foundation for a loving relationship that will transcend all of that necessary ugliness in the end.